Academic Year 2023-2024

 In May 2023, the Indonesian Studies Program and UCLA Association for Indonesian Americans cohosted the panel "Animating Southeast Asia: Perspectives Behind the Historic Production of Raya and the Last Dragon" which featured Steve Arounsack (CSU Stanislaus), Emiko Saraswati Susilo (actress, Çudamani), Fawn Veerasunthorn (Walt Disney Animation Studios), Scott Sakamoto (Netflix), and Juliana Wijaya (UCLA).
 Raya brought together artists, storytellers, academics, and cultural practitioners with decades of experience in the U.S. and across Southeast Asia.
 At the panel at UCLA, key members of the cultural and creative team discussed the challenges and lessons learned from creating the film.

-We also cosponsored the UCLA Association of Indonesian Americans 2nd Annual Culture Night in Spring 2023 and the AIFIS-MSU 3rd Annual Virtual Conference on Indonesian Studies: "The Promises and Dilemmas of Indonesia" in June 11-15, 2023.
+We also cosponsored the UCLA Association of Indonesian Americans 2nd Annual Culture Night: Take a Breath in May 2023 and the AIFIS-MSU 3rd Annual Virtual Conference on Indonesian Studies: "The Promises and Dilemmas of Indonesia" in June 11-15, 2023.

 Academic Year 2021-2022